 Since 1999, the League of Women Voters of Lawrence-Douglas County has honored a fellow citizen with the Helen Fluker Open and Accessible Government Award.
-In 2019, the recipient will be honored at a luncheon in Lawrence on Sunday, March 24.
 The award is given in honor of the late Helen Fluker, who was a long-time League member serving on its board and twice as its president.
 Her career included working for Department of Army and the Department of State.
+In 2019, Sonja Czarnecki was honored at a luncheon in Lawrence on Sunday, March 24.

 The League invites you to nominate a person worthy of recognition for contributions to your community.
 If you represent an organization, your nominee does not need to be a member.
 Feel free to submit an updated form for a previous nominee.
-Nominations are due by March 1, 2019.
+Nominations are closed for 2019, but will re-open early next year.

 The nominee should be a Kansas resident over age 18 whose efforts have promoted transparency in government.
 The activities for which he or she is nominated may be volunteer work or an extension of a regular job position.
 Some accomplishments worthy of consideration include: